 Body language & Tone of Voice

-Your body language, as well as your tone of voice, have a huge impact on people.
+Your body language, as well as your tone of voice, have a massive impact on people.
 They can be ultra soothing to hostile folks.
 The more air you use the more magnetic you’ll sound & the more people will relax in your presence.
-That’s part of what makes you a great leader.Your body language, as well as your tone of voice, have a huge impact on people.
+That’s part of what makes you a great leader.Your body language, as well as your tone of voice, have a massive impact on people.
 They can be ultra soothing to hostile folks.
 Click To Tweet

 Take Yourself out of the Equation

-If you’re put in a spot where you need to answer difficult questions don’t feel emotion.
+If you’re put in a spot where you need to answer difficult questions, don’t feel emotion.
 If you’re feeling upset chances are you’re physically tense and you need to open your throat.
 (Ask me-I teach you how.)
 Make your focus only the other person.
 “I’m totally here for you.
 I can understand you want this done ASAP.
 I will do this to the best of my ability.
 It’s in your best interest for me to be very thorough here.”
-When you say this with a smooth, resonant voice you become the Credible Authority.
+When you say this with a smooth, resonant voice, you become the Credible Authority.

 This probably should’ve been first on the “How to Answer Difficult Questions” list.
 Pausing is sooooo effective.
 It makes you the winner.
-We are so quick to answer people that we end up not coming across as the highly sophisticated, confident people that we need to be in order to get the job done properly.
+We are so quick to answer people that we end up not coming across as the highly sophisticated, confident people that we need to be to get the job done properly.

 When someone poses a difficult question to you, turn your body to them, look them in the eye and smile.
 Take a breath in and then answer.
 Those 3 or 4 seconds seem like an eternity to you until you get used to it.
 But they’re not an eternity to your listeners.
-If they’re long enough the pauses will just drum up enough mystique and respect.
+If they’re long enough, the pauses will just drum up enough mystique and respect.

 Answer Difficult Questions

-Do you find that it’s even more difficult to answer difficult questions while you’re presenting?
+Do you find that it’s even more challenging to answer difficult questions while you’re presenting?
 It makes sense if you do.
 Its easier to answer tough questions when you’re feeling comfortable than when you’re already in an anxiety ridden situation.
 Which underscores the need for you to be relaxed when you’re presenting!

 I hope this helps you to answer difficult questions in your life.
 Please comment!
 Tell us your awesome tricks for people to answer difficult questions. 🙂 Let me know how you do with the tips I listed above.
-If they don’t make any sense click on the contact us page.
+If they don’t make any sense click on the “contact us” page.
 Or even if you love them.
 Let me know!

 Photo credit: Miles 🙂